User100677/COMP2042_CW_hcyys1/README.md

  the ball hit it.
 *Reason of doing this change is because in original brick destroy game, the steel brick doesn't show crack whenever the ball hit it.

+-Deleted "rnd" variable because it is not used.

 5) Encapsulation or changed Access Modifier: